ClassicOldSong/Apollo/README.md

 This fork adds a working Windows remote microphone path for compatible Moonlight/Artemis clients.

-Apollo accepts the client's Opus microphone packets, decodes them on the host, and renders the audio into the VB-CABLE playback endpoint `CABLE Input`.
-Host applications should then select `CABLE Output` as their microphone source.
+Apollo accepts the client's Opus microphone packets, decodes them on the host, and renders the audio into the Steam playback endpoint `Speakers (Steam Streaming Microphone)`.
+Host applications should then select `Microphone (Steam Streaming Microphone)` as their microphone source.

 Setup and implementation notes are documented in [docs/remote_microphone.md](docs/remote_microphone.md).